joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/10/15/world/europe/turkey-mine-explosion.html?searchResultPosition=5

 **Belarus Wavers as Putin Presses It to Join Ukraine War**\
 `The country’s strongman, Aleksandr Lukashenko, finds himself in a bind.
-He survives with support from Russia, but entering the fight could be ‘political suicide.’`\
+He survives with support from Russia, but entering the fight could be “political suicide.”`\
 https://nytimes.com/2022/10/15/world/europe/belarus-ukraine-war-russia.html?searchResultPosition=6

 **Corrections: Oct.
 15, 2022**\